The Science of Sleep: Optimising Sleep for Health + Recovery

 While it may seem counterintuitive to add more noise to your environment, white noise is effective for enhancing sleep as other noises (such a traffic, doors opening and closing, toilets flushing, etc.) are obscured so that your brain pays less attention to them.

-I use the White Noise app by TMSoft without fail every night and my ability to drift off to sleep and stay asleep, undisturbed, has really improved.
+I use the (affiliate link) White Noise app by TMSoft without fail every night and my ability to drift off to sleep and stay asleep, undisturbed, has really improved.
 My most used sound on the app is ‘Heavy Rain Pouring’.

 Relaxation techniques